 Roasted Broccoli with Lemon and Pecorino-Romano Cheese

-Roasted Broccoli with Lemon and Pecorino-Romano Cheese is an easy low-carb and gluten-free side dish, and this is perfect for any dinner because it only needs about 15 minutes in the oven!
-Use Side Dishes to find more holiday recipes like this one!
+Roasted Broccoli with Lemon and Pecorino-Romano Cheese is a perfect low-carb side dish that only needs about 15 minutes in the oven!

 This Roasted Broccoli with Lemon and Pecorino-Romano Cheese is easy and delicious, and it’s perfect when you don’t want a richer broccoli dish like Broccoli Gratin with Swiss and Parmesan.
 And due to the generous amount of lemon juice that’s tossed with the broccoli before it’s roasted, plus the always-a-wow flavor of Pecorino-Romano Cheese cheese, this roasted broccoli is incredibly flavorful even though it’s a very healthy recipe.

 I love everything about the flavors in this dish, and since I first made this ten years ago I’m so happy to finally have better photos to show you how tasty it is!
 But besides being healthy and delicious, what really makes this a perfect side dish is the way the broccoli cooks at high heat in only about 15 minutes This would even be great for Thanksgiving, when you could roast the broccoli in the oven while you’re carving the turkey and making gravy.

 When I try a recipe with an ingredient like Pecorino-Romano cheese that I don’t use often, I’m thankful for my FoodSaver Vacuum Sealer (affiliate link) which allows me to vacuum-seal things and keep them from going bad.
 The FoodSaver is one of the most used items in my kitchen!
 I buy Pecorini-Romano Cheese at Costco, but this would also be delicious with Parmesan if you don’t want to buy a special cheese for one recipe.
 But if you have Pecorino-Romano this is a great way to use it!